skindya/CCO-design-patterns-SK-Copy/design-patterns/new-patterns/realizable entities/dispositions/README.md

-This directory contains design patterns for dispositions.
+This directory contains design patterns for dispositions in BFO/CCO.